jppaled/wostrim/README.md

 add a generic monitor in your xfce pannel and add the path of the `wostrim-genmon.sh` script

 if you hover over the twitch icon, it displays the list of online streamers, and their infos

+## why I did this ?
+I didn't want to have a twitch account, but to be able to know which of my streamers on twitch was on live

 # todo
 - ~~argument to lunch stream with mpv~~